Overview

 Boating, Kayaking & Paddle-boarding

-The lake’s calm bays are ideal for small craft.
-Kayaks and paddle‑boards can be launched from any of the public slipways, offering a quiet way to explore hidden inlets and the island of Inchmore.
+The lake’s sheltered bays and calm surface make it ideal for small craft.
+Kayaks and paddle-boards can be launched from any of the public slipways, offering a peaceful way to navigate the intricate shoreline and reach Inchmore Island.
+The lack of heavy commercial traffic means visitors can often enjoy complete solitude on the water.

 Nearby Attractions